Kerby Rychel

-Kerby Rychel (born October 7, 1994) is an American-born Canadian professional ice hockey forward who is currently an unrestricted free agent.
+Kerby Rychel (born October 7, 1994) is an American-born Canadian former professional ice hockey forward.
 He most recently played under contract with the Charlotte Checkers of the American Hockey League (AHL).
 He was selected by the Columbus Blue Jackets in the first round (19th overall) of the 2013 NHL Entry Draft.
 He was born in Torrance, California, but grew up in Tecumseh, Ontario.
-His father is 1996 Stanley Cup winner Warren Rychel.
+He is the son of former NHL enforcer Warren Rychel.